mylittletony/ct-frontend/README.md

 ## Getting Started

 This is a demo portal which acts as an interface to the Cucumber API.
-It's not production ready, the tests are currently broken.
+It's not production ready and many tests were temporarily removed.

-To run the project:
+There's two ways to run the application:

-- Move Gruntfile.js.default to Gruntfile.js
-- Move local.env.sample.js.default to local.env.sample.js
+- Using Docker
+- Using plain NodeJS / npm

+### Running with NodeJS

 - Create an Application in the current Tony and obtain your APP ID and Secret
 - Enter these in the local.enc.sample.js.default.
 Or use some ENV variables.